Hello from the Sweet Chef!

 Pictured: Strawberry Triple Sec Cheesecake Bars with Mascarpone Cream and Strawberry Dust

 Wow!
 My very own spot to have my few minutes of fame!
 Well let's see...My name is Dominique Lewis and I am a graduate of Johnson & Wales University.
-I attended the Rhode Island campus and successfully retained a Bachelor of Science degree in Baking and Pastry Arts.
+I attended the Rhode Island campus and obtained a Bachelors of Science degree in Baking and Pastry Arts.

 The number one question that I get is what made me go to a culinary school?
 I grew up around nothing but good cooking.
 My Dad is from Louisiana, so I was used to having some pretty good southern food.
 My Mom is from the Philippines, and anyone who knows someone from the Philippines, knows that you practically get greeted with food as you walk through the door!
 Dinner was always on the table as the family gathered around and talked about the events that happened during the day.
 Another attribute to my love of food came from my Dad's military background.
 I have lived in California, Maryland, Japan, Florida, Washington, and Virginia.
 I have also traveled through most of the states and have visited Hawaii and Hong Kong.
 My early influence to art was due to my brother and I doing crafts and drawing as children.
 One of my favorite books to read growing up, was Charlie and the Chocolate Factory.
 I could literally smell the chocolate from the waterfall everytime I read the book.
 I was also interested in fashion design, cosmetology, and sweets (of course!) growing up.
-I took a Food Occupations course in high school and always ended up doing a majority of the cakes.
-We would have a few in-class competitions and I always ended up on top.
+I took a Food Occupations course in high school and made a lot of the cakes.
+We would have a few in-class competitions and I always placed.
 During my senior year, I took the second part of the course, which required me to have a job.
 That was my first step in the food service industry.
 Towards the end of the year, I received the Chancellor's Scholarship awarded by Johnson & Wales University for my academic achievements as well as a thorough essay that we had to write.
-That definitely helped with the choice of narrowing down schools!

 At Johnson & Wales I took introductory courses, as well as advanced pastry courses, and worked a few food service jobs in school to gain experience and earn a little extra money.
 My first externship was at the Williamsburg Inn in Williamsburg, Virginia.
 I occasionally got to work alongside one of the greatest chefs in the area, Chef Hans Schadler!